Tag: papal processions (9 total)

 Piazza del Campidoglio

 The Campidoglio served multiple functions during its time as a processional landmark in medieval Rome.
-While it was the center of the medieval Roman government, the square and area around the Capitoline hill also held one of the cities major markets,…
+While it was the center of the medieval Roman government, the square and area around the Capitoline hill also held one of the city’s major markets,…

 Added Statues on Ponte Sant’Angelo